 Nutritional Balance in Latin America

-The "Nutritional Balance" program, developed in partnership with nutritionists, public partners and restaurant industry representatives, is intended to help Ticket Restaurant® beneficiaries easily identify dishes on the menus of partner restaurants that meet the criteria of a varied and balanced diet thanks to a mascot, Gustino.
+The "Nutritional Balance" program, developed in partnership with nutritionists, public partners and restaurant industry representatives, is intended to help Ticket Restaurant® users easily identify dishes on the menus of partner restaurants that meet the criteria of a varied and balanced diet thanks to a mascot, Gustino.
 The program is currently active in Mexico, Chile, Venezuela and Uruguay.

-In Chile, Ticket Restaurant® beneficiaries have free access to an online nutritional assessment site, awareness-raising workshops and a blog to chat with a dietitian.
+In Chile, Ticket Restaurant® users have free access to an online nutritional assessment site, awareness-raising workshops and a blog to chat with a dietitian.
 Additional pay services (cooking classes, measurement of indicators, etc.) can also be offered.

 AVANTE in Brazil